ThalesCarl/learning/rust/chap11_testing/notes.md

 However, with the Result type you can't use the `#[should_panic]` annotation.

 Furthermore, in order to assert that an operation return an `Err`, don't use `?`.
 Use `assert!(value.is_err())` instead.

+# Testing flux control

+Use `cargo test -- --something` to pass something to the test.

+Tests are run in parallel.
+So, dont use the same resources and dont make the tests depend on each other.

+To run test in serial mode: `cargo test -- --test-threads=1`

+Any output that goes to stdout is not printed if the test passes.
+If you want to enable it, use `cargo test -- --show-output`

+If you want to filter the tests from a suite of test, you can pass the test name or a part of it the CLI: `cargo test test_name`.
+If more than one test matches the string passed, they are run as well.

+You can also ignore a test putting the annotation `#[ignore]` after the `[test]` annotation.
+On the other hand, you can run just the ignored tests using `cargo test -- --ignored`.
+And also, you can use `cargo test -- --inclede-ignored` to run all tests.

+# Test organization

+Rust community divides tests into unit tests and integration tests.

+## Unit tests

+Generally, they are placed in the same file that the function that is being tested is declared.
+The `#[cfg(test)]` ensures that the snippet will only be compiled when using `cargo test` and not when using `cargo build`.

+Testing private functions are possible in rust.

+## Integration tests

+They are placed in a separeted `tests` folder in the root of the directory.
+Each file is a separeted crate, so we need to bring the `use` keyword to bring the test into scope.
+We do not need to add `#[cfg(test)]` to the integration tests

+The integration tests are only be run if all unit tests passing.

+To create a module with common code to be used by all test, place them in `test/common/mod.rs` using the old naming convention.
+In this way, the file will not be shown in the stdout of the tests.

+You can't create integration tests for functions defined in `src/main.rs`.
+Therefore, it's recommended that those functions are defined in `src/lib.rs` and the main file only have a minimum code that call functions in the lib file.